Step-by-step guidance on submitting your compliance statement and issuing SEIS/EIS3 certificates to your investors.

 - Upload details of investors: HMRC provides a good example of what needs to be included.
 They say an XLXS file is best, but they do accept PDF, JPG and DOCX as well.

 If your company has received investment under another Venture Capital Scheme in the past, select the type of scheme and enter the amount raised.
 This will count towards your SEIS/EIS funding limits.

 Qualifying business activity

-Here you simply need to select whether the money was raised to continue your company’s existing trade, start a new trade (i.e. you raised the funds before starting the company), or to fund research and development into a new trade.
+Here you simply need to select whether the money was raised to continue your company’s existing trade, start a new trade (i.e. you raised the funds before starting the company), or fund research and development into a new trade.

 In the text field ‘enter details of the trade’ you just need to provide a brief description of the trade you carry out.

+The date your trade commenced is the date of the first commercial sale you entered in the advance assurance application.
 If you were yet to start trading when submitting advance assurance, just enter the date of your first commercial sale here.